"My mind is free, it does what it likes; and it is free because only I know what it is doing. I often envy my mind" - Vilhelm Lauritzen, Architect.

 Among Lauritzen’s mayor works are the terminal buildings at Copenhagen Airport (1937.39 and 1955-60) and the former National Broadcasting Building in Copenhagen (1936-41)

-Building in Washington The climate conditions in Washington are very different from conditions in Denmark.
+The climate conditions in Washington are very different from conditions in Denmark.

 Hence, Washington’s high humidity and high temperatures played a key role in the selection of materials for the building – particularly regarding selection of windows and technical equipment.